 Jennifer received her undergraduate degree in music at The University of Western Ontario, an Artist Diploma at The Royal Conservatory's Glenn Gould School, and her Masters degree at The University of Toronto.

-In the fall of 2014, Jennifer was the winner of the prestigious Jim and Charlotte Norcop Prize in Song, and as a result presented the Winner's Song Recital at the University of Toronto to great acclaim.
-Other awards include the David and Marcia Beach Award, as well as an honorable mention in the Ottawa Choral Society's New Discoveries Auditions for Young Artists.
+While attending the University of Toronto, Jennifer was the winner of the prestigious Jim and Charlotte Norcop Prize in Song, and as a result presented the Winner's Song Recital to great acclaim.
+Other awards include the David and Marcia Beach Award, as well as an honourable mention in the Ottawa Choral Society's New Discoveries Auditions for Young Artists.

 Jennifer has worked for a variety of arts organizations as a box office and ticketing professional.
 Currently, Jennifer is completing her Masters of Business Administration at the DeGroote School of Business at McMaster University in order to being work as an arts sector consultant.